 Being a three time Formula 1 champion, winner of 41 races and participant in 162 Grand Prix

 May 1994 – in an accident while leading the San Marino Grand Prix

-Ayrton Senna, 1 of History Heroes: SPORTS HEROES, would be 56 today.
-A three time Formula 1 champion, he won 41 races and 65 pole positions.
+Ayrton Senna, 1 of History Heroes: SPORTS HEROES, A three time Formula 1 champion, he won 41 races and 65 pole positions.
 He was seen as an extraordinary talent, almost a force of nature at the time.
 He was ruthless and fearless in his driving.
 This led him to an unhappy rivalry with his erstwhile McClaren team mate, Alain Prost.

 Despite his ruthless racing reputation, Ayrton Senna was deeply religious and caring.
 Throughout his career he quietly donated millions to help children in poverty in Brazil.
 He also cared deeply about his fellow racing drivers.
 Heartbreakingly, Ayrton Senna put an Austrian flag in his car before the race in which he died on 1st May 1994.
 It was to honour his fellow racing driver, Austrian Roland Ratzenberger, who had died in a race just the day before.

 You can read more about Ayrton Senna on the McLaren website

 There are many books written about this legendary sports person – you can see a selection https://www.thebookpeople.co.uk/webapp/wcs/stores/servlet/qs_searchResult_tbp?searchTerm=Ayrton+senna&catalogId=10051&langId=100&storeId=10001